Single Versus Multiple Hyperbaric Sessions for Carbon Monoxide Poisoning in a Murine Model. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a randomized controlled trial in 50 mice to compare the effectiveness of one versus three hyperbaric oxygen sessions in preventing delayed neurologic sequelae after carbon monoxide poisoning.
+Researchers conducted a randomised controlled trial in 50 mice to compare the effectiveness of one versus three hyperbaric oxygen sessions in preventing delayed neurologic sequelae after carbon monoxide poisoning.

 What They Found